-Graduates applying with a College Entrance Certificate to universities in South Africa must do so by following the Tertiary Study Liaison process that the A.C.E.
-National Office has instituted.
-If they encounter any challenges, the Tertiary Liaison Department at A.C.E. will be available to assist.
+Graduates applying with a College Entrance Certificate to universities in South Africa must do so by following the Tertiary Study Liaison process that A.C.E.
+(S.A.) has instituted.
+If they encounter any challenges, the Tertiary Liaison Department at A.C.E.
+(S.A.) will be available to assist.

 Q. What is the S.A.T.?